ubuntu/yaru/README.md

 ## Installing & Using

-**Please note: this icon theme is in development, it will not be a perfect experience on your desktop**
+**Please note: this icon theme is in development, as such there are plenty of icons that are "missing" or incomplete**

 There are no official packages or releases (yet) but you can install this theme from source with the provided [Makefile](/Makefile) and a few commands.